isc-projects/bind9/doc/notes/notes-9.18.3.rst

 Known Issues
 ~~~~~~~~~~~~

-- According to RFC 8310, Section 8.1, the Subject field MUST NOT be
+- According to :rfc:`8310`, Section 8.1, the ``Subject`` field MUST NOT
-  inspected when verifying a remote certificate while establishing a
+  be inspected when verifying a remote certificate while establishing a
   DNS-over-TLS connection.
-Only SubjectAltName must be checked
+Only ``subjectAltName`` must be checked
   instead.
 Unfortunately, some quite old versions of cryptographic
-  libraries might lack the functionality to ignore the Subject
+  libraries might lack the ability to ignore the ``Subject`` field.
+This
-  field.
-It should have minimal production use consequences, as most
+  should have minimal production-use consequences, as most of the
-  of the production-ready certificates issued by certificate
+  production-ready certificates issued by certificate authorities will
-  authorities will have SubjectAltNames set.
-In such a case, the
+  have ``subjectAltName`` set.
+In such cases, the ``Subject`` field is
-  Subject field is ignored.
-Only old platforms are affected by this,
+  ignored.
+Only old platforms are affected by this, e.g. those supplied
-  e.g., those supplied with OpenSSL versions older than 1.1.1.
+  with OpenSSL versions older than 1.1.1. :gl:`#3163`

 New Features
 ~~~~~~~~~~~~

-- Add DNS Extended Errors (:rfc:`8914`) when stale answers are returned from cache. :gl:`#2267`
+- Support DNS Extended Errors (:rfc:`8914`) ``Stale Answer`` and ``Stale NXDOMAIN Answer`` when stale answers are returned from cache.
+  :gl:`#2267`

-- Add support for remote TLS certificates verification, both to BIND and ``dig``, making it possible to implement Strict and Mutual TLS authentication, as described in RFC 9103, Section 9.3. :gl:`#3163`
+- Add support for remote TLS certificate verification, both to :iscman:`named` and :iscman:`dig`, making it possible to implement Strict and Mutual TLS authentication, as described in :rfc:`9103`, Section 9.3. :gl:`#3163`

 - Catalog Zones schema version 2, as described in the "DNS Catalog Zones" IETF draft version 5 document, is now supported by :iscman:`named`.
 All of the previously supported BIND-specific catalog zone custom properties (``primaries``, ``allow-query``, and ``allow-transfer``), as well as the new Change of Ownership (``coo``) property, are now implemented.
 Schema version 1 is still supported, with some additional validation rules applied from schema version 2: for example, the ``version`` property is mandatory, and a member zone PTR RRset must not contain more than one record.
 In the event of a validation error, a corresponding error message is logged to help with diagnosing the problem. :gl:`#3221` :gl:`#3222` :gl:`#3223` :gl:`#3224` :gl:`#3225`

 Bug Fixes
 ~~~~~~~~~

-- CDS and CDNSKEY DELETE records are removed from the zone when configured with
+- Previously, CDS and CDNSKEY DELETE records were removed from the zone
+  when configured with the ``auto-dnssec maintain;`` option.
+This has
-  'auto-dnssec maintain;'.
-This has been fixed. :gl:`#2931`.
+  been fixed. :gl:`#2931`